In the beginning, God created the heavens and the earth.

 His equations concluded the universe could not stay static.
 It either had to expand or contract.
 This wasn’t what he expected, and he chose to ignore this conclusion.
 From this, he invented the cosmological constant.

-Around the same time, the 100-inch Hooker telescope was being produced at the Mount Wilson Observatory in California.
+Around the same time, the 100-inch Hubble telescope was being produced at the Mount Wilson Observatory in California.
 This would be the most powerful telescope of the time.

 Within the next decade, astrophysicist Edwin Hubble, from Wheaton, Ill., would discover Einstein’s theory to be incorrect.